J1ndraa/Network-statistics-app/README.md

 # Network-statistics-app
 An application for displaying statistics about ongoing network communications on a given interface.
-Project to school subject (ISA) on VUT FIT university in Brno.
+Project to school subject (ISA) at VUT FIT university in Brno.